Azure/az-hop/docs/deploy/index.md

 # List of queues (node arrays in Cycle) to be defined
 # don't use queue names longer than 8 characters in order to leave space for node suffix, as hostnames are limited to 15 chars due to domain join and NETBIOS constraints.
 queues:
-  - name: execute # name of the Cycle Cloud node array
+  - name: htc # name of the Cycle Cloud node array
     # Azure VM Instance type
     vm_size: Standard_F2s_v2
     # maximum number of cores that can be instantiated